 - Capturing EFS data that is relevant to the US population and therefore directly supportive of subsequent US clinical studies (e.g. Pivotal, Post-Market, etc.)

 - One IDE across US clinical studies: EFS, Traditional Feasibility and Pivotal trials.
 Ability to request initiating a new phase of study under the same IDE number

 Historically, feasibility studies have often been conducted Outside of the Unites States (OUS) due to real or perceived resource constraints/requirements (costs and time) associated with US study conduct.
 When medical technology developers prioritize conducting OUS feasibility and pivotal clinical studies over US studies, the relevant technologies are (A) delayed in reaching US patients, and (B) delayed in providing clinicians with hands-on experience using the technology.

-- US leadership role in medical technology innovation risks diminished prominence
+- The U.S. leadership role in medical technology innovation risks diminishing in prominence

-- Delaying timely U.S. patient access to innovative technologies (a.k.a, the U.S. risks losing First-in -World
+- Delaying U.S. patient access to innovative technologies (a.k.a, the U.S. risks losing First-in-World access for patients)

 What is the mission?